Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 • Reserve dinner early.
 If you want a traditional Sant Joan menu in a restaurant, book at least 2 weeks ahead.
 By the week of the festival, everywhere good is full.

-• Buy your coca and cava on 22 or morning of 23.
+• Buy your coca and cava on the 22nd or morning of the 23rd.
 By the afternoon of the 23rd, the good bakeries are sold out and supermarket queues are long.

 • Bring layers and a light jacket.
-Beaches get chilly at 4am — and you will still be there.
+Beaches get chilly at 4 AM — and you will still be there.
+Even in late June, the sea breeze drops the temperature fast once the sun is down.

 • Wear comfortable shoes.
 There's walking, dancing, and probably a long walk home if no taxis appear.